jetoile/jetoile.github.io/source/_posts/2011-03-22-microbenchmark-par-la-pratique.markdown

 ###Scénario

-Cette dernière tentative permet de voir ce qui se passerait si on désactivait JIT via l'option -Xint.
+Cette dernière tentative permet de voir ce qui se passerait si on désactivait JIT via l'option `-Xint`.
 Pour rappel, l'option Xint permet de :
 >Operate in interpreted-only mode.
 Compilation to native code is disabled, and all bytecodes are executed by the interpreter.
 The performance benefits offered by the Java HotSpot Client VM's adaptive compiler will not be present in this mode.